Kachachan/LibreEHR/INSTALL.md

 Open this file with your text editor eg. [Subl](https://www.sublimetext.com/3).

-There will be 4 php files located in `xampp\php`, but the one needed is the one that's type is "Configuration Settings" that  change the following in the php.ini file:
+There will be 4 php files located in `xampp\php`.
+The  one you need is the one with the file type "Configuration Settings".
+Make the following changes in the php.ini file:

 ```
 max_execution_time = 600